Installing KuboCD on a Local Kind Cluster

 Ensure the following tools are installed on your workstation:

-- Docker is running
+- Docker is running.

-- You have an active internet connection
+- You have an active internet connection.

-- Ports 80 and 443 are available on your local machine
+- Ports 80 and 443 are available on your local machine.

-Create the Kind Cluster
+Create a Kind Cluster

 cat >/tmp/kubodoc-config.yaml <<EOF